-In January 2017, the Department had two Master’s students, eighteen majors (three in the honours program), and fourteen pursuing a minor.
+In September 2018, the Department had five Master’s students, seventeen majors (four in the honours program), two contentrators and fifteen pursuing a minor.
 As well, we have hundreds of students from various disciplines taking philosophy courses at all levels.

 How to Survive